Tian Tian Li: Lu Rou Fan in Ximending neighborhood of Taipei, Taiwan

 Tian Tian Li in Taipei, Taiwan

-If you’re visiting Taipei, you can’t leave without trying one of the most simple yet delicious Taiwanese comfort dishes, Lu Rou Fan (滷肉飯).
-This beloved dish is simply braised pork over rice.
+If you’re visiting Taipei, you can’t leave without trying one of the most simple yet delicious Taiwanese comfort dishes, lu rou fan.
+This beloved dish is braised pork over rice.

-You can find lu rou fan at restaurants and street food stalls all across Taipei and Taiwan.
-One of my favorite places to sample the dish is at Tian Tian Li (天天利美食坊) in the Ximending neighborhood of Taipei, Taiwan.
+You can find the dish at restaurants and street food stalls all across Taipei and Taiwan.
+One of my favorite places to try lu rou fan is at Tian Tian Li, an affordable and local restaurant in the Ximending neighborhood of Taipei.

 If you are looking for more information about Taipei and Taiwan, I highly recommend picking up a guidebook such as Lonely Planet Taiwan.
 This comprehensive guide provides invaluable insights into Taipei and the entire country, making it an essential companion for travelers seeking a deeper understanding of Taiwan's culture, attractions, and hidden gems.